RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 In order to execute this lab, there are a few things you will need to get started:
 1. An access point broadcasting an SSID with a WPA2 password.
 2. Kali Linux installed to attack the target host from.
-3. A wireless card compatiable with Kali Linux to scan/monitor wireless networks in your vicinity.
+3. A wireless card compatible with Kali Linux to scan/monitor wireless networks in your vicinity.

 ## Air Monitor
 You will walk through the process of monitoring wireless networks and capturing a WPA2 handshake.
 You will need one Terminal window open to execute the following steps.